 Graduate Nurse (GN) Registration

 These changes do not change the eligibility for GN registration.
-GNs who do not pass the exam by their second write are not eligible to remain on the GN register (names will be removed) and are not permitted to engage in GN practice.
+GNs who do not pass the exam by their second write are not eligible to hold a certificate of practice in the GN membership class (names will be removed) and are not permitted to engage in GN practice.

 - NCLEX Candidate Bulletin and Bulletin At-A-Glance